craftersshaft/FunkinWarehouse/README.md

 # Current tracks

 Normal:
-Tutorial, Spookeez, Ugh, Fresh, Roses, Pico by Kawai Sprite
+Tutorial, Spookeez, Fresh, Roses, Pico by Kawai Sprite and assets from the main devs of fnf

+Mods:
+Garcello by Rageminer and Atsuover

+Jokes:
+Pico (Orange Cover) by Annoying Orange
+Get Milfy inspired by Get Lucky by Daft Punk
+Ugh by Kawai Sprite